damon-mcgraw-rack/dockerize/PITCHME.md

 ---

 # The Proposal
-We begin to transition some of our test environments to a docker based setup
+We begin to transition some of our test environments to a docker based setup.

 ---

 # Product Benefits
++ Prevent catastrophic dev impact when orchestration fails.
 + Potential reduction in Rackspace Cloud Spend as we reduce the load on Orchestration
 + Multiple options available for automated tests, reduces impact of a failure with either system